michaelmusick/InteractiveInstallation_CC_Demo/Syllabus.md

 ## Course Evaluation

-Students work and progress will be assessed through;
+Student work and progress will be assessed through;

 - Projects
 	- There will be three assigned installation projects throughout the block that relate to the current topics being discussed.